marionebl/jaketrent-blog/content/post/dont-announce-why-people-shouldnt-listen.md

 I know I've said some of these.
 It's really quite easy to do.
 It's usually just a case of the nerves.
 We get up in front of a group where we're a bit out of our element, and we say and do things that are just silly and do not help us advance the tenents of our talk.

 I did this just the other day when I asked a friend who was stepping out of my talk where he was going.
 Lol, what was I thinking?
-It was a distraction from my subject and pretty ironic considering what I was talking about -- granting autonomy. :)
+It was a distraction from my subject and pretty ironic considering what I was talking about -- encouraging autonomy. :)

 Keep your nerves, be confident, make full preparations, and you'll let fewer of these unhelpful phrases come out of your mouth.